joebowbeer/crossplane-function-pythonic/README.md

 | RequiredResources.matchName | The names to match when returning the required resources |
 | RequiredResources.matchLabels | The labels to match when returning the required resources |

-RequiredResourcs acts like a Python list to provide access to the found required resources.
+RequiredResources acts like a Python list to provide access to the found required resources.
 Each resource in the list is the following RequiredResource class:

 | Field | Description |